-If you’ve ever played paintball you’ll know exactly how enjoyable a pastime the extreme sport is.
-A relatively recent, great, fun outdoor activity, perfect for a range of ages and occasions.
+Have you ever played paintball before?
+If so, you’ll know exactly how enjoyable the extreme sport is.
+Paintball is a relatively quite recent addition in terms of outdoor activities.
+It’s fun, exciting, and competitive.
+Perfect for a range of ages and occasions.
 Birthday celebrations, Hen & Stag parties, corporate team-building, or just something to do with your friends and family on a Saturday afternoon.
 But just who’s idea was it?

 When you think about it, the notion of shooting your friends, colleagues, or nearest and dearest with a ball of paint (which incidentally can be rather sore depending on the calibre of gun you’re using), has to be the result of a spark of inspiration somewhere along the line.
 So, let’s take a look at how events unfolded, and the people who made it all possible.

 First things first.
 Have you ever heard paintball instructors referring to guns as “markers?”
 That’s because back in the 1960s, a man called Charles Nelson designed a paintball gun as a tool for marking things and more particularly, trees from a distance.
 The gun was to enable foresters to mark trees which are deep in woodland or across rivers.
 Nelson’s paintball marker also proved popular with ranchers for marking cattle.

 Unfortunately for Nelson, his original Crosman 707 paint marker became a commercial failure in 1972.
 Undeterred, he took his idea to one of America’s largest BB gun manufacturers, who agreed to make the now iconic Nel Spot 007 paintball marker.
 It was at this time, as the new marker entered circulation, we begin to see unconfirmed reports of foresters, ranchers and farmhands beginning to play paintball games.